sanger-pathogens/Unicycler/README.md

                                         __/ |
                                        |___/

-Unicycler: a hybrid assembly pipeline for bacterial genomes
+Unicycler: an assembly pipeline for bacterial genomes

 Help:
   -h, --help                           Show this help message and exit